The Instrument Rating (Restricted) or IR(R) is invaluable to old hands and rookie pilots alike

-A great way of building your skills along with your confidence, it’s also likely to double your potential flying time, given the UK’s often changeable weather and provide a new challenge to master.
+A great way of building your skills along with your confidence, it will increase your potential flying time, given the UK’s often changeable weather and provide a new challenge to master.

 The course consists of 15 hours of instrument training, of which 2 hours may be in an appropriate simulator.
 You will also be required to pass a multiple choice written exam and an IR(R) skills test.

-The privileges of the Instrument Rating (Restricted) allows:
+The privileges of the IR(R) allow you to:

-Flight in IMC outside controlled airspace, (in class G) and IFR flight in class D or E controlled airspace with appropriate permission.
+- Fly in IMC outside controlled airspace, (in class G) and IFR flight in class D or E controlled airspace with appropriate permission

 - Flight out of sight of surface with a minimum take-off and landing in 1500m visibility.